 Three vaccines are currently available for use in Australia:

-- Pfizer (Comirnaty) is the preferred vaccine for people aged 12 years and older.
-The Therapeutic Goods Administration (TGA) has detailed information on the Pfizer vaccine.
+- Pfizer (Comirnaty) and Moderna (Spikevax) are the preferred vaccines for people aged 12 years and older.
+The Therapeutic Goods Administration (TGA) has detailed information on the Pfizer vaccine and the Moderna vaccine.

 You will receive a vaccine that is recommended for your age and other eligibility and clinical criteria.